+1. Council may prepare development plans for reserves where significant development or redevelopment is planned.

+Note: The Parks and Open Spaces Strategy contains development guidelines for each park category.

+2. When preparing development plans, Council will consult with park users and the local community.

+Note: The Parks and Open Spaces Strategy also contains guidelines for engagement with tangata whenua.

-- 1. Council may prepare development plans for reserves where significant development or redevelopment is planned. - 2.
-When preparing development plans, Council will consult with park users and the local community. - 3.
-Council may decide on the nature and duration of the consultation based on the significance of the plan. - 4.
-Development plans are to show key features in the reserve, including but not necessarily limited to:
+3. Council may decide on the nature and duration of the consultation based on the significance of the plan.

+4. Development plans are to show key features in the reserve, including but not necessarily limited to:

-- a. tracks and/or paths;
+a. tracks and/or paths;

-- b. trees;
+b. trees;

-- c. gardens;
+c. gardens;

-- d. sportsfields;
+d. sportsfields;

-- e. play equipment;
+e. play equipment;

-- f. park furniture;
+f. park furniture;

-- g. buildings;
+g. buildings;

-- h. structures;
+h. structures;

-- i. lighting; and
+i. lighting; and

-- j. any other features that are considered necessary.
+j. any other features that are considered necessary.

-- 5. Approval of development plans shall be a Council Decision.
+5. Approval of development plans shall be a Council Decision.

-- 6. Approved development plans are to be used to guide development at the reserve to which they apply.
+6. Approved development plans are to be used to guide development at the reserve to which they apply.

-- 7. Council may from time to time review Development Plans in response to changing circumstances.
+7. Council may from time to time review Development Plans in response to changing circumstances.

-- 8. Council will consult with park users and the local community when reviewing development plans.
+8. Council will consult with park users and the local community when reviewing development plans.